 You need to bring your own towels and bedding: normally a sleeping bag and pillow case.
 There are a few blankets available.

-Newly fitted double-glazed roof windows are in each dorm.
-They can be opened for ventilation, and are newly fitted with blinds.
+double-glazed roof windows are in each dorm.
+They can be opened for ventilation, and have blinds.

 The men’s washroom has four hand basins, two showers and two loos.
 The ladies’ washroom has two hand basins, one shower and two loos.
 Both washrooms have night storage heaters, fan heaters, constant hot water, and fire exits.